-Prior to the Civil War John Quincy Marr was a native of Warrenton, Virginia and a graduate of the Virginia Military Institute in 1846.
-After serving some time as a professor at VMI, Marr returned to Warrenton and became a lawyer.
-Before the outbreak of the Civil War, Marr served as a delegate from Warrenton to the Virginia Convention in 1861 where he voted in favor of Virginia's secession from the United States.
+Prior to the Civil War, John Quincy Marr was a native of Warrenton, Virginia, as well as an 1846 graduate of the Virginia Military Institute.
+After serving some time as a professor at VMI, Marr had returned to Warrenton and become a lawyer.
+Before the outbreak of the Civil War, Marr served as a delegate from Warrenton to the Virginia Convention of 1861, where he voted in favor of Virginia's secession from the United States.
 Marr later became the first Confederate officer killed in the Civil War.
 As a result, pro-Union Virginians believed that Marr sealed his fate when he voted in favor of secession.

-The skirmish that occurred at this location in the morning hours of June 1st, 1861, was small compared to the battles that would occur throughout Virginia over the next four years, but this represents the first death of a Confederate officer.
-The fighting began when Union soldiers entered the town of Fairfax and captured the guard of the town.
+The skirmish that occurred at this location in the morning hours of June 1st, 1861, was small compared to the battles that would occur throughout Virginia over the next four years, but it is significant for the first death of a Confederate officer.
+The fighting began when Union soldiers entered the town of Fairfax Court House and captured the guard of the town.
 Union cavalry began receiving fire from Confederate soldiers positioned throughout the town.
-Unaware of the initial strength of these pro-Confederate troops, the Union soldiers were forced to withdraw.
-Later in the day, after regrouping and after more Confederates arrived in Fairfax, the Union cavalry reentered Fairfax to fight again but were again forced to withdraw, this time returning to Alexandria where more Union troops would gather.
+Unaware of the initial strength of these rebel troops, the Union soldiers were forced to withdraw.
+Later in the day, after regrouping (and after more Confederates arrived in Fairfax Court House), the Union cavalry reentered the town to fight again.
+However, they were again forced to withdraw, this time returning to Alexandria where more Union troops would gather.

-The battle of Fairfax Courthouse was just one of many encounters between Union and Confederate forces in Northern Virginia.
-This small skirmish is relatively unknown to many people who have studied the Civil War, but it is still important because of what it lead to just over a month later.
-This battle resulted in a minor victory for the Confederates that raised their morale and it resulted in the retreat of the Union scouts and delayed their journey to Richmond while the Confederates returned to Manassas and continued to increase the size of their forces there leading up the the Battle of Bull Run.
+The battle of Fairfax Court House was just one of many encounters between Union and Confederate forces in Northern Virginia.
+This small skirmish is relatively unknown, but it is important for its influence on the next month of the war.
+The battle resulted in a minor victory for the Confederates, raising their morale and forcing the retreat of the Union scouts.
+The scouts were delayed in their journey to Richmond, while the Confederates returned to Manassas and continued to increase the size of their forces there leading up to the the First Battle of Bull Run.